-United Way Tar River Region uses two primary strategies to mobilize and leverage community resources to create lasting changes in the two counties.
+United Way Tar River Region uses three primary strategies to mobilize and leverage community resources to create lasting changes in the two counties.
 The first is Community Partner Investments, an adaptation of what United Way is best known for - raising and distributing funds to local nonprofit organizations.
 Through our Community Partner Investments, United Way makes strategic investments in nonprofit organizations that are delivering results related to one or more of the three selected impact areas.
-The second is Community Initiatives, collaborative initiatives between government, nonprofits, businesses, the faith community, and civic organizations that "move the needle" on stated goals within the three impact areas of Education, Health, and Income and Independence.
+The second is Community Initiatives, collaborative initiatives between government, nonprofits, businesses, the faith community, and civic organizations that "move the needle" on stated goals within the three impact areas of Education, Income & Independence, and Health.
+The third is Community Grassroots Investments and Initiatives, which will provide funding support to smaller, less advanced groups who may not be able to compete for Community Investment dollars; however, they are providing a valuable and needed program.